 "We have a vested interest in your success.
 You are the future of the association and of what we hold most dear — libraries."
 Jim Rettig, former ALA President

-Student members of ALA are enrolled in MLS/MLIS, NCATE and LTA programs.
-They are studying to be public, academic, school and special librarians.
-Some are furthering their studies with post-degree certifications while others are pursuing terminal degrees like doctoral programs.
-All are eligible for our discounted Student membership dues and each are invited to participate fully in ALA membership during their studies.
-Student members, whether full- or part-time, are also given the best rates for conference registration—often at discounts as high as 75% off.
+ALA Student members are enrolled in MLS/MLIS, CAEP and LTA programs.
+They are studying to be public, academic, school, and special librarians.
+Some are furthering their studies with post-degree certifications while others are pursuing doctoral programs.
+All are eligible for ALA discounted student membership dues and each are invited to participate fully in ALA membership during their studies.
+Student members, whether full- or part-time, are also given the best rates for conference registration—often at discounts as high as 75 percent off.

 Opportunities for Students in Divisions and Round Tables

-ALA, its divisions, and round tables have hundreds of committees and Connect communities focused on the unique interests of every type of library.
-Volunteer your time and talent on a committee, discussion group or task force and help set the course for libraries.
+ALA, and its divisions and round tables have hundreds of committees and ALA Connect communities focused on the unique interests of all types of libraries.
+As a member, you gain the opportunity to volunteer your time and talent on a committee, task force, or in a discussion group and can help set the course for libraries.
 You can have a positive impact on the profession—starting today.
-Participating as a member helps you gain valuable experience and recognition, through virtual and face-to-face participation, that will help you find your first – or next – job.
+Participating in person or virtually, lets you gain valuable experience and recognition, through virtual and face-to-face participation, which can help you find your first, next or best job.

 Joint Memberships and Student Chapters on Campus

 - Joint membership with your state library associations (chapters) is available for students who reside in or study in more than 40 participating state library associations.
 For one price, joint members automatically receive full membership in both their state association and ALA.